DOME-Marketplace/integration-guide/README.md

 #### How to configure

-Before deploying these components, you need to update some values:
+It is suggested to go through all parameters (the links to the corresponding charts are provided below to look this up), but these parameters listed below are important to set and should be updated at least:

 * `rbac` and `serviceAccount`: Depending on your requirements, you might need to adapt settings for RBAC and service account
-* `ingress` or `route`: You need to set up these settings to make a component externally accessible
 * `did`s of participants: Replace/add the DIDs of the issuer and other participants
-* Provide correct key in [keyfile.json](https://github.com/DOME-Marketplace/iam-components/blob/main/charts/iam-components/templates/keycloak.yaml)
-  for your issuer
+* In the case of did:key provide correct key in [keyfile.json](https://github.com/DOME-Marketplace/iam-components/blob/main/charts/iam-components/templates/keycloak.yaml) for your issuer
 * `keycloak.frontendUrl`: Externally accessible address of the keycloak (should be the same as defined in ingress/route)
 * `keycloak.realm`: Adapt clients, users and roles according to your needs
-* `<tir.com>`: replace everywhere with actual TIR
+* `<tir.com>`: replace everywhere with actual TIR URL
+* `<dome-marketplace.org>`: replace with your own domain
 * `keyrock.initData.scriptData`: Adapt the roles as in keycloak realm
 * `kong.configMap`: Adapt the kong services and their routes